FastDSAC: Unlocking the Potential of Maximum Entropy RL in High-Dimensional Humanoid Control: Introduction

 Despite the dominance of deterministic methods, maximum entropy RL algorithms (e.g., SAC \citep{haarnoja2018soft}), theoretically offer compelling advantages, particularly in escaping local optima and fostering diverse behaviors, which are often absent in deterministic approaches.
-However, realizing these benefits in high-dimensional humanoid control is impeded by the ``curse of dimensionality'' \citep{koppen2000curse}.
-A primary obstacle is the presence of redundant actuators in complex robotic systems, where unconstrained exploration squanders the sample budget on task-irrelevant dimensions with minimal impact on the reward \citep{zhang2024on}.
-Furthermore, standard diagonal Gaussian policies, lacking structural prioritization or constraint, indiscriminately distribute exploration effort across this expanded volume ($|\mathcal{A}| > 20$).
-This inefficiency leads to a collapse of effective physical coverage, termed ``vanishing exploration'' \citep{schumacher2023naturalrobustwalkingusing,wei2026scalableexplorationhighdimensionalcontinuous}.
-Consequently, absent a mechanism to selectively allocate exploration variance or enforce structural prioritization, stochastic agents frequently suffer from training instability and suboptimal convergence, a limitation persistently observed in recent SOTA baselines \citep{sferrazza2024humanoidbench,seo2025fasttd3,obandoceron2025simplicialembeddingsimprovesample,wei2026scalableexplorationhighdimensionalcontinuous}.
+However, realizing these benefits in high-dimensional humanoid control is limited by the ``curse of dimensionality'' \citep{koppen2000curse}.
+A primary obstacle in complex robotic systems is that unconstrained exploration fails to distinguish between precision-critical and redundant actuators \citep{zhang2024on}.
+Furthermore, because standard diagonal Gaussian policies lack structural prioritization, they distribute independent exploration noise uniformly across the expanded action volume ($|\mathcal{A}| > 20$).
+As dimensionality increases, these independent perturbations severely restrict the robot's effective movement, termed ``vanishing exploration'' \citep{schumacher2023naturalrobustwalkingusing,wei2026scalableexplorationhighdimensionalcontinuous}.
+Consequently, without a mechanism to selectively allocate exploration variance, stochastic agents frequently suffer from training instability and suboptimal convergence, a limitation shared by several recent strong baselines~\citep{sferrazza2024humanoidbench,seo2025fasttd3,kang2025entropyregularizingactivationboosting,wei2026scalableexplorationhighdimensionalcontinuous,kim2026flashsac}.